Presented by the National Screen Institute in association with Telefilm Canada

 - Preliminary marketing plan: demonstrate a clear idea of the film’s target audience and your understanding of its market potential.

 - Proposed production budget: top sheet only.
-NOTE: if selected, a full, detailed budget will be required.
+NOTE: if selected, a full, detailed budget will be required prior to phase 2.

 - Proposed financing structure: your proposed sources of revenue for financing the project.